bk62/botter.py/README.md

 ### Parsing
-I think one of the more interesting things I could try to do with a discord bot is try figure out ways to use custom syntaxes and parsers to help make these bot more useful without making it too complicated.
+An interesting to do with a discord bot is to figure out ways to use custom syntaxes and parsers to help make them more useful or more convenient.
+That is, something more complex than regular expressions and/or splitting on delimeters but less than analyzing naturarl language using ML algorithms or AI chatbots.

 #### Currency